bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Cafe Test.
 In this test, LRs will be asked to prepare an order.
 LRs must utilize understandable grammar in this test.
 Ensure that LRs are aware of how the slush machine works and that it has two flavors that can be selected with a cold cup.
 If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
 If the LR still brings the incorrect drink, state the fail prompt and kick them from the server with the reason "Failed."
-For this test, LRs should use the CafePOS system.
+For this test, LRs should use the POS system.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Register Test.
 In this test, LRs will roleplay a series of steps required in order to check someone out.
 If they do not know how to send a payment request, explain the process to them.
 Make sure they state a greeting and outro, ask what the desired form of payment is, and remind the trainer to scan their card, all while utilizing understandable grammar.
 If they fail, state the fail prompt and kick them from the server with the reason "Failed."

-### Trivia
-{: .text-purple-100 }
-{: .no_toc }

-The final part of training is Trivia.
-In this section of the training, trainers are required to quiz their LRs on topics covered in the presentation and in the training itself.
-This part tests an LR’s knowledge on BloxStreet and whether or not they were paying attention during the presentation.

 ### Passing LRs
 {: .text-purple-100 }